 Protection and vulnerability issues - girls and women may be more vulnerable to predators, and being exploited.

-Rachel has a wide range or practical experience in supporting the mental health and wellbeing of adults, in a counselling setting and in the community, particularly in disability support.
-She has supported adults in areas such as; understanding the support needs of neurodiverse children, working through relationship issues, addiction, abuse, custody issues and working through major career/life decisions.
+Rachel has a wide range of practical experience in supporting the mental health and wellbeing of adults, in a counselling setting and in the community.

 Any number of issues can be addressed in counselling sessions, from working on a single issue for a brief period of time, to addressing past and present complex issues that may require some time and patience to work through, including, but not limited to: